 Six Parts of the Seder Plate

-Zeroa: The Shankbone is symbolic of the Paschal lamb offered as the Passover sacrifice in biblical times.
+- Zeroa: The shank bone is symbolic of the Paschal lamb offered as the Passover sacrifice in biblical times.
 Some communities use a chicken neck as a substitute.
 Vegetarian households may use beets.

-Charoset: Apple, nuts, and spices ground together and mixed with wine are symbolic of the mortar used by Hebrew slaves to build Egyptian structures.
+: This mixture (often apple, nuts, and spices ground together and mixed with wine) are symbolic of the mortar used by Hebrew slaves to build Egyptian structures.
 There are

 : Parsley is dipped into salt water during the seder.
 The salt water serves as a reminder of the tears shed during Egyptian slavery.
 The dipping of a vegetable as an appetizer is said to reflect the influence of Greek culture.

-Maror: Bitter Herbs (usually horseradish) symbolize the bitterness of Egyptian slavery.
+: Bitter Herbs (usually horseradish) symbolize the bitterness of Egyptian slavery.
 The maror is often dipped in charoset to reduce its sharpness.
 Maror is used in the seder because of the commandment (in Numbers 9:11) to eat the paschal lamb "with unleavened bread and bitter herbs".

 - Optional social justice additions: Passover offers a variety of opportunities to infuse our holiday celebrations with social justice themes, including a number of modern additions to consider adding to your seder plate.
 See "8 Modern Additions to the Seder Plate" to learn more.